bxdoan/bxdoan/README.md

 <div align="center">

-> People who can’t throw something important away, can never hope to change anything.
+> The world isn’t perfect.
+But it’s there for us, doing the best it can….that’s what makes it so damn beautiful.

-> — Armin Arlelt —
+> — Roy Mustang —

 </div>